Best Way to Make International Calls With iPhone

-Using your iPhone for international calls could simplify staying in touch with family and friends without having to resort to a traditional home phone and expensive international calling plan.
-Your iPhone could be the answer to getting some face time as well - with plenty of video calling apps available for the iPhone, your contacts get even more of the real you.
+Using your iPhone for international calls can simplify how you stay in touch with family and friends without having to resort to a traditional home phone and expensive international calling plan.
+Your iPhone could be the answer to getting some ‘face time’ as well - with plenty of video calling apps available for the iPhone, your contacts get even more of the real you.

 VOiP iPhone International Calls

 VoIP apps can make iPhone international calling much less expensive.
 These apps usually work by using your minutes or data plan on your phone to make the call, but charging you only a fraction of what your carrier would charge you for the international portion of the call.

 Skype.
 You can make calls using Skype’s iPhone app and a subscription that lowers the cost of calls significantly.
 Skype-to-Skype calls are free whereas Skype-to-phone calls require credit.
 Rates are favourable over normal phone operators.

 Evaphone.
 Evaphone is a relatively new VoIP service that allows you to call at decent rates.
 You can also top off your credits using PayPal, which can be convenient.

 Rebtel.
 With Rebtel you are given a “local” number to assign to your contacts, meaning that call rates are much lower than normal phone operators and one of the cheapest on the market, coupled with excellent audio quality.

 An extra advantage of VoIP calling apps is that if you stay on Wi-Fi networks instead of 3G or 4G, you can avoid using up your data plans.